Commuting in Toronto

 Lastly if you’re looking to enjoy a sunny day with a run around Queen’s Park, Museum station is perfect.
 (Can you tell that one of your blog admins has put way too much thought into optimizing their commute route?)

-A single ride on the TTC is $3.35 if you are paying cash, and $3.30 if you are paying with a PRESTO card or your debit/credit card.
-If you do have PRESTO, there’s a two-hour transfer period, meaning you can enter the TTC unlimited times for free within two hours of the first tap (you do not need to tap when you exit).
+A single ride on the TTC is $3.35 if you’re paying cash and $3.30 if you’re paying with a PRESTO card – which is a transit card for a variety of systems including the TTC, YRT, and GO Transit – or your debit/credit card.
+If you do have PRESTO, there’s a two-hour transfer period, meaning you can enter the TTC unlimited times for free within two hours of the first tap.
 Check out the TTC website for the latest information on fares and passes.

 Note: Do your own calculations to see if a monthly pass will save you money based on the average number of rides you take on the TTC per month.